achrafBenHamou/SemWeb/README.md

 - Back-end acrhitecture is based on three packages and two files :
   - dataprovider package: contains the public data used in the project and the file used for the transformation
   - entrypoint package: contains files used for connection with the triplestore, as well same SparQL Queries
-  - ontologies package: contains files (ontologies) builded and generated with the software Protégé
+  - ontologies package: contains files (ontologies) builded and generated with the Protégé software
-  - SemwebApplication.java file: For running the back end. it contains the http requests
+  - SemwebApplication.java : For running the back end, it contains the http requests
   - HelloController.java: contains http requests

 ### Step 3 : Semantic web Front-end application